catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 So...

-Let's use the page editor
+Let's use the page editor & content styles

 ---

-and instead of building content pages

----

-let's create a toolbox
+and create a toolbox

 * for guiding attention on pages
 * for creating home and overview pages